 Discretization of the Inverse Rayleigh-G Family: Theoretical Properties, Machine Learning-Based Parameter Estimation, and Practical Applications

-• Adel sufyan University of Duhok Polytechnic
+• Adel sufyan IT Department, Amedi Technical Institutes, University of Duhok Polytechnic, Duhok, Iraq

-• Sanaa Mohsin University IT and Communication
+• Sanaa Mohsin Business IT Department, College of Business Information, University of IT and Communication, Baghdad, Iraq

 Abstract